-How Sustainable is Dropshipping Really?
+How Sustainable is Dropshipping Really in 2025?

 Dropshipping is an e-commerce business model where the seller does not keep products in stock.
 Instead, when a customer places an order, the seller purchases the item from a third-party supplier, usually a wholesaler or manufacturer, who then ships the product directly to the customer.
 This means the seller acts as a middleman, handling the customer relationship and the storefront but never physically managing the inventory.